TorMechia/infiniteawdr/README.md

 The map and CPU COs are randomized each game.
 Randomly selected COs automatically perfer to be placed on their own team, but aren't guarnteed placement on it, so that CO combinations remain random.
 Two of the same CO are not possible in one game.

+Alternate saves with more maps taken from Reddit user u/JRViefor

 ## Requirements
 ### Python Packages
 - ahk